 Building on work initiated in 1996, SEA CORP has explored the use of commercial automotive airbag inflators as a source of energy for launching special purpose payloads in air and water.
-The inflators have many advantages as a source of propulsion energy; they are inexpensive, environmentally friendly, non-explosive, 100% reliable and have a shelf-life of more than twenty years.
+The inflators have many advantages as a source of impulse energy; they are inexpensive, environmentally friendly, non-explosive, 99.9999% reliable and have a shelf-life of more than fifteen years.

 The earliest stages of SEA CORP’s research and development were designed to prove that the inflators, originally designed to inflate a zero-mass balloon (the airbag), could effectively propel a projectile from a launch tube at desired acceleration and velocities.
 This was first proven in a series of three test launches of a six-inch diameter projectile in March 1996.
 This demonstration successfully completed Phase I of a Small Business Innovation Research (SBIR) Project.